Logarithmic double ramification cycles: Logarithmic Geometry

 \subsection{Tropicalization}

 Let $X = (X, \M_X)$ be a log smooth algebraic stack with a logarithmic structure.
-To $X$, we can assign a combinatorial shadow of the \emph{characteristic monoid} called the \emph{tropicalization} of $X$, and denoted by $\Sigma_X$.
-The tropicalization $\Sigma_X$ is a stack over the category of rational polyhedral cones\footnote{The latter modification is necessary to capture both the stack structure of $X$ and the monodromy in $\ghost_X$.}, but we can think of $\Sigma_X$ as simply a collection of rational polyhedral cones glued along common (not necessarily proper) faces.
-The theory of {\em cone stacks}, stacks over rational polyhedral cones, is developed at length in \cite{Cavalieri2020-Conestack}, where the details of the construction of $\Sigma_X$ can be found.
+To $X$, we can assign a combinatorial shadow of the \emph{characteristic monoid}

+\begin{definition} A {\em tropicalization} of $X$ is an Artin fan $\mathcal{A}_X$ with a strict map which has connected nonempty fibers. \end{definition} We will write $\Sigma_X$ for the cone stack corresponding to $\mathcal{A}_X$ and refer to $\Sigma_X$ as a tropicalization for $X$ as well.
+Tropicalizations are not unique.

-For the definition of $\Sigma_X$, we recall that $\ghost_X$ is constructible and therefore stratifies $X$.
-The tropicalization is easy to describe when $X$ is ``sufficiently local" and, in general, is constructed by gluing such local constructions together.
+A tropicalization is easy to construct when $X$ is ``sufficiently local".
 Local here is with respect to the log structure.
 The most local case as far as the characteristic monoid $\ghost_X$ is concerned is when $X$ is an \emph{atomic} log scheme: $X$ has a unique closed stratum, and for every point $x$ in the closed stratum,

 Atomic neighborhoods exist on a log smooth algebraic stack with a log structure smooth-locally.
 In the atomic case, $\Sigma_X$ is simply the rational polyhedral cone